On this page

 Download our shop signage resources to help reduce single-use plastics

 Every July, millions of people around the world choose to participate in Plastic Free July as a way to reduce their use of plastic.
-If you would like to get involved or to find out more about reducing plastic waste in your business, visit the Plastic Free July website.
+If you would like to get involved or to find out more about reducing plastic waste in your business, visit the Plastic Free July website-external site.

 For tips on avoiding single-use plastics and waste more broadly, see our Avoiding waste page.